hazendaz/coveralls-maven-plugin/README.md

 * For Java 6 support up to 3.x versions
 * For Java 7 support in 4.x to 4.3 versions.
 * Version 4.4 not released but was set to require java 8 from original codeline
-* Version 4.4.1 was released on a fork still requring java 7 from https://github.com/jwtk/coveralls-maven-plugin which was work to release from https://github.com/dogeared/coveralls-maven-plugin
+* Version 4.4.1 was released on a fork still requiring java 7 from https://github.com/jwtk/coveralls-maven-plugin which was work to release from https://github.com/dogeared/coveralls-maven-plugin
 * Version 4.5.0 requires java 8.
 * Version 4.6.0 requires java 11.
 * Version 4.7.0 requires java 17.
+* Version 5.0.0 restored java 11, dropped jgit to 6.x, full java 8 time usage (no legacy), modernized httpclient logic, finalized clover support

 ### Migration